2018 Holiday Gift Guide for Every Kind of Cook

-The Flavor Bible: This is a must-have for any cook who wants to start creating their own recipes.
+The Flavor Bible (paid link): This is a must-have for any cook who wants to start creating their own recipes.
 This book has a special spot in my kitchen because I refer to it all. the. time.

-Food Dehydrator: Another gadget that I don’t have (yet), but what a great way to turn favorite fruits into a year-round treat!
+Food Dehydrator (paid link): Another gadget that I don’t have (yet), but what a great way to turn favorite fruits into a year-round treat!
 I think I would eat my weight in dried mango every two days…

-Cheese Making Kit: Another great gift for the foodie in your life.
+Cheese Making Kit (paid link): Another great gift for the foodie in your life.
 If you’ve never made your own cheese before, it is a lot of fun and some cheeses (ricotta, buffalo mozzarella) are surprisingly easy to make once you know how.
 This kit will make that possible!

-Salt Fat Acid Heat: I love this book.
+Salt Fat Acid Heat (paid link): I love this book.
 Like really, really love this book.
 The recipes are amazingly good, but more importantly, it takes the reader on a journey that leads to thinking about food and cooking in an entirely new way, one that is based less on following a recipe and more on the balance of these four critical components.